EVERYDAY PARENTING PSYCHOLOGY, PLLC

 New York City families come to Everyday Parenting when they need more than generic advice.
 They need expert clinicians who understand that strong-willed children aren't broken; they're children who need specialized support to develop coping skills, emotional regulation, and confidence.

 Our child therapy services are built on a foundation of compassion and clinical excellence.
-We specialize in helping children navigate aggression, defiance, anxiety, and the complex emotions that make daily life challenging for the whole family.
+We specialize in helping children — from toddlers through teens — navigate aggression, defiance, anxiety, and the complex emotions that make daily life challenging for the whole family.
+We also work closely with parents through our parent coaching program, because lasting change happens when the whole family system shifts.
 Using evidence-based approaches like Cognitive Behavioral Therapy, mindfulness techniques, and play-based interventions, our therapists create a safe space where children can express themselves authentically while building the tools they need to thrive.

 New York City's intellectually curious, progressive community deserves mental health care that matches their values.
 That's why we offer trauma-informed therapy that honors each child's unique development.
 Whether your child is navigating emotional dysregulation, behavioral concerns, or developmental differences, our team provides personalized treatment that respects your family's goals while delivering the expert intervention your child deserves.
 Most families begin to see meaningful progress within 4-6 weeks of starting therapy.